 Hebrides, by Peter May and David Wilson (Photographer)

-A journey through the scenery of the Outer Hebrides with Peter May illustrated with excellent photography by David Wilson who is also involved with television production in Scotland.
+A journey through the scenery of the Outer Hebrides with Peter May illustrated by David Wilson.

 Walks Western Isles: Luke Williams: £2.99, 40 pages

-The best guide I’ve found and tried out for the casual walker who wants to get away from the car, but perhaps not yomp over every crocodile infested swamp.
+For the casual walker who wants to see some of the local beauty.
 A lot of the 34 walks are within the average person’s capability and the directions/line illustrations are easy to follow.